Decorating your home doesn’t have to break the bank. I want to share how to decorate your home on a small budget with

 Mirrors can really help to make space appear larger as well.
 Especially if it is a large wall mirror.
 The larger the better.
 A collage of smaller mirrors would be a clever budget-friendly way to achieve that look.

 Check out my other recent post, Budget-Friendly Glam Mirrors Get Glamorous Style for Your Walls.

 2. Bring nature into your home

 Plants are one of the most affordable ways of home decor.
 Buy some basic green plants for both indoors and outdoors potted in solid-colored pots.
 Do a little research on what plants work better for indoors versus outdoors.
 Also, research what plants do well in whatever natural light your home gets.

 Plants will make your home eye-catching and add color to your decor.
 If you have pets (like I do), then I recommend fake plants.
-One of my cats loves to eat flowers, plants (you name it) so I have to always be mindful of the real plants I bring in my home.
+One of my cats loves to eat flowers, and plants (you name it) so I have to always be mindful of the real plants I bring in my home.
 Having plastic prevents my cat from destroying the look of nature in my apartment.

 3. Accessorize your bathroom with affordable decor

 Towels, shower curtains, rods, and bath mats are easy and inexpensive ways to bring color and a theme to a boring bathroom.
-You can shop all these items on a budget at stores like TJ Maxx, Ross, Marshalls, Big Lots, Home Goods.
+You can shop all these items on a budget at stores like TJ Maxx, Ross, Marshalls, Big Lots, and Home Goods.

 If you have the ability to paint your walls a new color, use that as a palette to accessorize your bathroom with new items.